Avshrek/Neural-AdS/README.md

 **Neural-AdS** is a Scientific Machine Learning (SciML) surrogate model designed to accelerate PDE solvers for 2D boundary-value problems.
 It serves as a computational toy model for holographic duality (AdS/CFT correspondence), mapping 1D boundary conditions (the "CFT") to a 2D bulk geometry (the "AdS").

-By operating in the frequency domain, this model achieves a **0.02 Mean Absolute Error (MAE)** while demonstrating a **500x inference speedup** over traditional sparse matrix solvers.
+By operating in the frequency domain, this model achieves a **< 1% Global Error** while demonstrating a **500x inference speedup** over traditional sparse matrix solvers.

 ---